sidak/otfusion/README.md

 Other than that, we also need PyTorch v1 or higher and NumPy.
 (Also, Python 3.6 +)

-Before running, unzip the respective pretrained model zip file as well as the cifar zip file.
+Before running, unzip the respective pretrained model zip file.
+Also, **you need to unzip** the `cifar.zip` file for some imports to work.

 ### Sample commands of one-shot model fusion